 Hiring permanent employees can be tedious and expensive.
 You can also consider hiring contingent resources such as contractual or temp workers or freelancers only for a particular project duration.
 You can also consider a vendor who can take up a specific project.
 On-demand workforce or resources do not require any lead time and overhead costs.
 If you use resource management software, you can easily use multiple filters to identify cost-effective resources from the global organizational pool.
 This helps in assigning resources at a considerably lower cost while maintaining the project quality.

 After you have a complete insight into the project requirements, you should also identify various unforeseen risks and challenges that may crop up.
 Think of everything that can derail the project and determine how to avoid it.
 You should also calculate a buffer for resourcing needs at this stage as a team member could go on sudden leave or a scoop creep might happen, which may enhance the workload.

 Implementing the right tool for resource management can bring a huge change in how you operate.
 If you wish to use your team members optimally while gaining the best utilization numbers, implement eResource Scheduler.
 This tool can work as an online platform or repository of all your resources, projects, and data.
 It offers you real-time visibility of the projects and resources and their performance.
-You can easily track and analyze the utilization metrics, gain insight into each project or resource's profitability at every level.
-The software also allows gaining visibility into the cost of bench-time.
-So, log in to this project management tool and easily spot the projects that bring down your company's profits and which ones bring growth.
+You can easily track and analyze the utilization metrics, and gain insight into each project or resource's profitability at every level.
+The software also allows gaining visibility into the cost of bench time.
+So, log in to this project estimate software and easily spot the projects that bring down your company's profits and which ones bring growth.
 Have any specific questions?
-Sign up today for a free trial and confidently choose this award-winning tool for resource estimation.
+Sign up today for a free trial and confidently choose this award-winning project estimate software for efficient resource estimation.